windscope/Cracking/mistakeset.md

 - 11.16
     1. Call array forget to use [] to access.
     2. stack does not have front but it has top.
+    3. priority_queue is inside of queue library
+    4. priority_queue have top not front
+    5. forget using namespace srd;
+    6. Forget to initialize the for loop's i
 Catgoried Mistake
 ---